 Why Retaining Senior Doctors Matters

 Senior doctors are the backbone of the NHS, yet they are leaving at an alarming rate.
-This isn’t just a workforce issue; it’s a profound loss of wisdom, continuity, and care for patients.
+This isn’t just a workforce issue; it’s a profound loss of wisdom, continuity, and care expertise.

 According to the British Medical Association, 60% of hospital doctors and 50% of GPs in the UK are aged over 45, the group that is most likely to be considering early retirement.

 The loss of their valuable expertise and skills exacerbates strain on health systems that are already under pressure from a growing and ageing population.
-When they leave, teams lose not only capacity but also stability, culture, and hope.
+When they leave, the NHS loses not only capacity and capability, but also stability, culture, and hope.

 For every doctor that leaves, pressures worsen for those who stay, increasing the likelihood that they too will leave the profession